 2. Poor Time Management

-It goes without saying that you shouldn’t arrive to a job interview late.
+You shouldn’t arrive at a job interview late.
 It shows a lack of respect and suggests that you might be late to the job itself as well.
 However good time management isn’t just about not arriving late – you can also arrive too early!

 This has the potential of interrupting or annoying the interviewer if they spot you, their secretary lets them know of your arrival, or worse you burst in somewhere before they‘re ready for you.

 Aim to arrive no earlier than 10 minutes before the time you’re given.
-This allows you chance to find exactly where you need to be in the building, have a sip of water and be there when you’re called in.
+This allows you the chance to find exactly where you need to be in the building, have a sip of water, and be there when you’re called in.

 3. Checking Your Phone

 Checking our phones is becoming second nature to many of us, but whatever you do don’t instinctively reach for your device in your pocket or bag if there’s a lull during the interview.
-This shows disrespect and disinterest and is all round unprofessional behavior.
+This shows disrespect and disinterest and is all-around unprofessional behavior.

 4. Not Knowing the Company or Role

-No interviewer is going to expect you to know everything about a company’s history, but since you have expressed an interest in working there you should be able to explain why, with reference to what you know and like about it.
+No interviewer is going to expect you to know everything about a company’s history, but since you have expressed an interest in working there you should be able to explain why, concerning what you know and like about it.

 You also need to know about the position you’re being interviewed for; after all, you’ve got to demonstrate what you bring to the role and why you’re the best of the bunch.
 You can’t do that if you don’t know what you’re applying for.

-Lack of preparation is a common job interview killer.
+Lack of preparation is a common job interview mistake.
 Do your research and then you can be confident no matter what they ask you.